pyatyispyatil/flame-chart-js/README.md

 }
 ```

-You can override whatever you want.
+You can override whatever style you want.
 For example:

 ```json
 {